List of former Maryland state highways (2–199): MD 29

 Maryland Route 29 was the original designation for modern MD 27 from US 240 (now MD 355) in Germantown north to US 140 (now Main Street) in Westminster in Montgomery County, Howard, Frederick, and Carroll counties.
 MD 29 was redesignated MD 27 after US 29 entered Maryland in 1934, replacing the original MD 27 from Silver Spring to Ellicott City.

-MD 33
+MD 33 (1927–1940)

 Maryland Route 33 was the designation for what is now MD 17 between Brunswick and Wolfsville in western Frederick County.
 The state highway was one of the original state-numbered highways marked in 1927.
 MD 33 was replaced with MD 17 when the two highways swapped numbers in 1940.

 MD 37 (1927–1935)

 Maryland Route 37 was the designation for what is now US 219 from the West Virginia state line near Redhouse north through Oakland to US 40 (now US 40 Alternate) at Keyser's Ridge in Garrett County.
 The state highway was one of the original state-numbered highways marked in 1927.
 MD 37 was replaced with a southern extension of US 219, which formerly ended at US 40 east of Grantsville, in 1935.